How to Keep Your Poinsettia Vibrant This Holiday Season—and All Year Long

 So how do you make sure your beautiful new Poinsettia at least makes it through the holidays?

-For those who want to enjoy their plant a little longer, next let’s dive into how to care for this species year-round and how to get it to rebloom next year.
+For those who want to enjoy their plant a little longer, next let’s dive into how to care for this species year-round and how to get it to rebloom the following year.

 Poinsettia care after the holidays

-If your Poinsettia is still going strong after New Year, good job!
-Many people throw theirs out at this point, as it will go dormant and drop (almost) all of its foliage.
+If your Poinsettia is still going strong after the New Year, good job!
+Many people discard theirs at this point, as it will go dormant and drop (almost) all of its foliage.
 Not exactly the most decorative thing to look at, I’ll admit that.

-Still, there is no reason not to give keeping your Poinsettia alive year-round a shot.
+Still, there is no reason not to try keeping your Poinsettia alive year-round.
 These aren’t the easiest houseplants, but I’ve seen some folks have success in reusing theirs for the holiday table year after year.
 Also, even if yours doesn’t make it, you can just try again next year.

 Here’s how you do it: